mj-bahmani/Vehicle-insurance-simulation/README.md

 ## Description

 This repository contains a simulation project for a vehicle insurance organization.
 The project involves simulating various events that occur in the insurance process, each with its own service time distribution.
-Additionally, different scenarios such as the probability of a car arriving alone or a customer making a complaint are taken into consideration in the simulation.
+Additionally, different scenarios such as the probability of a car arriving alone or a customer making a complaint are taken into consideration in the simulation.The simulation initializes in an empty state.

 ## <a name="event-types"></a>🎯 Event Types